minoru-person/Stylish-Reddit-Ignore-Links-And-Users/README.md

 Thanks to Stylish (https://userstyles.org), Johannes (https://userstyles.org/styles/84353/reddit-hide-sponsored-links) and w3schools.com(http://www.w3schools.com).

-Why?
+What's the purpose?
 I was tired of reading endless streams of twitter posts and click bait links on certain subreddits.
-By using this code I have a custom reddit experience.
-You can too.
+By using this code I am able to enjoy a custom reddit experience.

 Creative Commons License